ncsa/puppet-profile_user_environment/REFERENCE.md

 ### <a name="profile_user_environmenttimeout"></a>`profile_user_environment::timeout`

-Setup session timeouts for all users
+Configure session timeouts for all users

 #### Examples